wildfly-extras/wildfly-camel-book/security/README.md

 # Security

 Security in WildFly is a broad topic.
 Both WildFly and camel have well documented, stadardised methods of securing configuration, endpoints and payloads.
-Camel supports the notion of Camel Context associated [Policies](policy.md), which can be used to integrate with the WildFly security system.
+Camel supports the notion of [RoutePolicies](http://camel.apache.org/routepolicy.html), which can be used to integrate with the WildFly security system.

 Please also see the security related documentation for these endpoints: